DevIncept/Prerequisite-OpenCV/data.md

-# Course Introduction and Setup

-**Topics we will learn:** OpenCV, Computer vision: Object detection, Photo restoration, object tracking, and many more.

-**Prerequisites:** Basic knowledge of python.

-**Requirments:** Basic programming, High school level maths, A webcam, Python, OpenCV

->We will be building 12 mini-projects during this course.

 **Computer vision:** It is a cutting edge field of computer science that aims to enable computers to understand what is being seen in an image.